 According to urban legend, if a person wears their clothes inside out and then walks backward on Halloween, they’ll see a witch at midnight.

 If you can find green jello cups, grab them.
 We found red jello fruit cups and all you do is turn them upside down.
 Head to your local craft store and grab a glue gun, black pon poms, and black feathers.
 Add some googly eyes and a mouth and you are done.

 Don’t Forget Dessert

-Of course, we allowed for dessert and in this case, we found the best kid at our school who just loves to bake.
+Of course, we allowed for dessert (and just a little candy)!
+For our last party, we found the best kid at our school who just loves to bake.
 We were so happy, she made a spooky witch cake and cupcakes.
 It’s ok to allow for sweets, but don’t make it the main focus of the party.
 My kids had just as much fun and didn’t even realize there were only two desserts.

 Approximately 11.5 percent of Americans dress up their pets every year.
 Pumpkins are the most popular pet costumes.